Last updated: July 2026 (revision 6)

 8.3 Fees are payable in advance unless otherwise stated.
 Failure to pay may result in suspension or termination of access.

 8.4 Unless required by law, Fees are non-refundable.
+Refunds, credits, cancellations and chargebacks are described in our Refund Policy.
 If you believe you were billed in error, contact hello@baselayer.med within a reasonable time.

-9.1 Baselayer.med and its licensors own all intellectual property rights in the Platform, Service, software, branding, designs and Documentation.
+9.1 Baselayer.med and its licensors (including MedPrax in respect of MedPrax data) own all intellectual property rights in the Platform, Service, software, source code, APIs, branding, logos, trade marks, trade dress, designs, user interfaces, layouts, interaction patterns, visual styling, Documentation, templates, workflows and licensed reference data (together, Platform IP).

-9.2 Subject to these Terms and payment of applicable Fees, we grant the Practice a limited, non-exclusive, non-transferable, revocable licence to use the Platform for its internal professional purposes during the Subscription term.
+9.2 Subject to these Terms, payment of applicable Fees, and (where relevant) acceptance of the MedPrax Service Addendum, we grant the Practice a limited, non-exclusive, non-transferable, revocable licence to access and use the Platform for its internal professional purposes during the Subscription term.
+No other rights are granted, whether by implication, estoppel or otherwise.
+All rights not expressly granted are reserved.

 9.3 Your Content.
-Content entered or generated by Users (including charts, notes, photographs and billing records) remains owned by the Practice and/or relevant rights holder.
+Content entered or generated by Users (including charts, notes, photographs, Lab Results, Chronic Medication Records and billing records) remains owned by the Practice and/or relevant rights holder.
 You grant Baselayer.med a limited right to host, process, transmit and display such Content solely to provide and support the Service.
+MedPrax data is not Your Content.

-10.1 The Service relies on, and integrates with, Third-Party Service Providers including (without limitation): hosting, database and object-storage providers; an authentication provider; an email delivery provider; a messaging provider for WhatsApp; AI processing providers; a voice transcription provider; the Medical Aid Switch; supported third-party accounting service providers; supported third-party calendar providers where you choose to connect them; and the Subscription Provider for debit-order / card payments.
+10.1 The Service relies on, and integrates with, Third-Party Service Providers including (without limitation): hosting, database and object-storage providers; an authentication provider; an email delivery provider; a messaging provider for WhatsApp; AI processing providers; a voice transcription provider; the Telehealth Video Provider for real-time audio and video infrastructure used in Telehealth Sessions; MedPrax for clinical and billing reference data; the Medical Aid Switch; supported third-party accounting service providers; supported third-party calendar providers where you choose to connect them; and the Subscription Provider for debit-order / card payments.
 Industry-standard search and web analytics tools are used only for the public marketing website and do not receive patient or clinical data.

 10.2 Your use of those third-party services may be subject to their own terms and policies.
 We will use reasonable efforts to choose reputable providers, but the providers and their services may change over time.